JohnMarit/mobilaws/README.md

 ---

-**Current Status**: Production-ready with Fastbots AI integration and Google OAuth authentication.
+**Current Status**: Production-ready with Fastbots AI integration, Google OAuth authentication, and Android app support.
+Available as both a web application and native Android app.
 Custom UI powered by Fastbots backend with token-based access control (3 prompts for anonymous users, 20 tokens/day for authenticated users).

+## 🚀 Ready to Deploy?

+- **Web**: See deployment section above for Vercel, Netlify, or other static hosts
+- **Android**: Follow [ANDROID_PLAYSTORE_DEPLOYMENT_GUIDE.md](./ANDROID_PLAYSTORE_DEPLOYMENT_GUIDE.md) to publish to Play Store
+- **iOS**: Coming soon (Capacitor supports iOS with minimal changes!)